aws-amplify/amplify-js/docs/media/analytics_guide.md

 })
 ```

+<a href="https://docs.aws.amazon.com/pinpoint/latest/developerguide/audience-define-user.html" target="_blank">Learn more</a> about Amazon Pinpoint and Endpoints.

 #### API Reference

-For the complete API documentation for Analytics module, visit our [API Reference]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/api/classes/analyticsclass.html)
+For a complete API reference visit the [API Reference]({%if jekyll.environment == 'production'%}{{site.amplify.docs_baseurl}}{%endif%}/api/classes/analyticsclass.html)
 {: .callout .callout--info}

 ## Using Amazon Kinesis

-Amazon Kinesis Analytics plugin enables you to send Analytics data to an [Amazon Kinesis](https://aws.amazon.com/kinesis) stream for real-time processing.
+The Amazon Kinesis analytics provider allows you to send analytics data to an [Amazon Kinesis](https://aws.amazon.com/kinesis) stream for real-time processing.

 ### Installation and Configuration

-*AWSKinesisProvider* plugin is available with aws-amplify package.
-You can import the plugin and register with the Analytics category as follows:
+Register the *AWSKinesisProvider* with the Analytics category:

 ```js
 import { Analytics, AWSKinesisProvider } from 'aws-amplify';